EWC-consortium/eudi-wallet-rfcs/ewc-rfc012-trust-mechanism.md

 1. The provider must register its business information to the EWC Trusted List (See [EWC Trust List Github](https://github.com/EWC-consortium/ewc-trust-list) for details).

 2. The provider must register all services it provides and a single unique trust anchor for each service (see possible service types in chapter 3.2)
     1. The trust anchor is either a public key, certificate, certificate chain or decentralized identifier.
-Whatever the chosen format, it MUST be the same as the anchor available in the metadata of the attestation.
+Whatever the chosen format, it MUST be the same as the anchor available in the metadata of the credential.

-3. The provider must sign the attestation using the signing key linked to the registered trust anchor corresponding to the service type.
+3. The provider must sign the credential using the signing key linked to the registered trust anchor corresponding to the service type.

-4. The attestation metadata must include the same trust anchor registered in the Trusted List.
+4. The credential metadata must include the same trust anchor registered in the Trusted List.

-5. The attestation metadata must include the URI of the Trusted List where the attestation provider is registered.
+5. The credential metadata must include the URI of the Trusted List where the attestation provider is registered.
     2. The URI for the EWC Trusted List is [https://ewc-consortium.github.io/ewc-trust-list/EWC-TL](https://ewc-consortium.github.io/ewc-trust-list/EWC-TL)

 6. If the provider updates the keys to their registered service, the trust anchor in the trusted list MUST be updated.
 The trusted list will automatically retain historical keys.

 ## 2.2 Holders and Relying Parties

-The following requirements apply to all actors verifying or validating attestations (e.g., holders and relying parties).
+The following requirements apply to all actors verifying or validating credentials (e.g., holders and relying parties).
 For simplicity, the term “verifier” refers to both roles.

-In addition to the requirements below, the verifier must perform attestation-specific verifications according to the requirements of the respective RFCs.
+In addition to the requirements below, the verifier must perform credential-specific verifications according to the requirements of the respective RFCs.

-1. The verifier must extract the trust anchor and the Trusted List URI from the attestation metadata.
+1. The verifier must extract the trust anchor and the Trusted List URI from the credential metadata.

 2. The verifier must verify that the Trusted List URI is  [https://ewc-consortium.github.io/ewc-trust-list/EWC-TL](https://ewc-consortium.github.io/ewc-trust-list/EWC-TL)

 3. The verifier must verify that an entry matching the trust anchor is found in the trusted list and make the following verifications against the information retrieved from the trusted list.

     1. The trust anchor MUST be resolved to only one service type for one service provider.
-    2. The resolved service type MUST match the attestation type being verified. (e.g. Wallet Provider is only authorised to issue WUAs, nothing else).
+    2. The resolved service type MUST match the credential type being verified. (e.g. Wallet Provider is only authorised to issue WUAs, nothing else).
 See service type to object mapping in chapter 3.2
-    3. The StatusStartingTime must be earlier than the issuance time of the attestation being verified.
+    3. The StatusStartingTime must be earlier than the issuance time of the credential being verified.
-    4. If the trust anchor is matched with a historical service entry (i.e. within ServiceHistory - subtree), then the verifier must also verify that the attestation issuance time is between the StatusStartingTime of the matched record and the StatusStartingTime of the next historical or currently active record.
+    4. If the trust anchor is matched with a historical service entry (i.e. within ServiceHistory - subtree), then the verifier must also verify that the credential issuance time is between the StatusStartingTime of the matched record and the StatusStartingTime of the next historical or currently active record.
     5. The service status MUST be valid (i.e. “granted”).
 (See specific URI values for Service Status)

-4. If any of the verifications fail, the whole attestation verification MUST fail and be considered untrustworthy.
+4. If any of the verifications fail, the whole credential verification MUST fail and be considered untrustworthy.

 # 3. EWC Trusted List